 - Start the oil firing with max. rating of 15%

-- Raise the SH outlet press to 1.6 – 1.8 Mpa with steam temperature around 350 OC.
+- Raise the SH outlet press to 1.6 – 1.8 Mpa with a steam temperature of around 350 OC.

-- Open the temporary purging valve for 15-20 min to blow in MS system
+- Open the temporary purging valve for 15-20 min to blow in the MS system

 - Maintain K around 0.5.